-Within the planning system, there is no distinction between the method of processing applications for the extraction of conventional and unconventional resources and Government guidance does not suggest that planning proposals that use fracking should be treated differently.
-Therefore, the County Council must determine a planning application that involves fracking in the same way as it would determine a planning application for hydrocarbon extraction that did not involve fracking.
+That notwithstanding, within the planning system, there is no distinction between the method of processing applications for the extraction of conventional and unconventional resources and Government guidance does not suggest that planning proposals that use fracking should be treated differently.
+Therefore, the County Council must determine a planning application that involves hydraulic fracturing in the same way as it would determine a planning application for hydrocarbon extraction that did not involve hydraulic fracturing.

-It should be noted that even if planning permission is granted that allows fracking to take place for exploration, appraisal or production, fracking cannot be used unless the applicant secures consent from the Oil and Gas Authority (OGA) and environmental permits from the Environment Agency (EA).
+It should be noted that even if planning permission is granted that allows hydraulic fracturing to take place for exploration, appraisal or production, fracking cannot be used unless the applicant secures consent from the North Sea Transition Authority (NSTA) and environmental permits from the Environment Agency (EA).